TIES—Transition to an Inclusive EPUB 3 Ecosystem

 Visit the Production Processes and Systems page for up to date information about the milestones and activities of the sub group.

-Reading systems are the most important component of the supply chain forming the interface with the end user by disseminating the benefits of the advanced specification.
-Adoption of a new specification can have the overhead of having to upgrade reading systems but the EPUB 3 ecosystem is different.
-As EPUB 3 is a mainstream specification, mainstream reading systems and mainstream publications together allow print-disabled readers to gain access to much more information.
+Reading systems are the most important component of the supply chain forming the interface with the end user.
+As EPUB 3 is a mainstream specification, mainstream reading systems and mainstream publications together allow print-disabled readers to gain access to much more information, provided that the reading systems are accessible.

 Visit the Reading Systems page for up to date information about the milestones and activities of this sub group.

 The project is driven collectively by the DAISY Consortium staff and the experts from the DAISY Consortium membership.
-The activities are carried out in three sub-groups corresponding to the three dimensions of the project as detailed above.
+The activities are carried out in two sub-groups corresponding to the two dimensions of the project as detailed above.

 To learn how to join the project or to learn more about the participants, visit the Management and Participation page.